 Despite the ease of access of Battle Arenas, they are not often used to host amiibo tournaments.
 This is for several reasons; for one, FPs have been noted to act much differently in an Arena than they do in offline matches.
 This may be because the training data has to be temporarily uploaded to a server, but the true reason for the apparent change in behavior is unknown.
 Another reason is that FP Spirit teams cannot be turned off; it is also impossible for a player to check their opponent’s Spirits to ensure none of the effects they are using are banned from competitive play.
 Furthermore, file submission tournaments do not require that the FP’s owner be present in an Arena to play their match.
 The convenience of sending an amiibo file via Powersaves and then waiting for the tournament results in the background has made these types of competitions much more popular.

-Players are advised to be cautious around opponents who use Mii Fighter FPs in Battle Arenas; if their Mii data is corrupt when they are summoned into battle (which can generally only be done on purpose and through hacking), all Switch consoles connected to the room will crash to the home screen.
+Players are advised to be cautious around opponents who use Mii Fighter FPs in Battle Arenas; if their Mii data is corrupt when they are summoned into battle (which can only be done on purpose and through hacking), all Switch consoles connected to the room will crash to the home screen.
 Thus, it is possible for a malicious player to enter an Arena and purposefully crash the Switch consoles of everybody participating.
+Another Arena-related quirk is that – if a scanned FP is not properly added into the match – it may present itself as a Level 0 Mario FP (which is the default character used when the game becomes confused).

 If you would like to return to the amiibo Wiki, please follow this link.